julamifra/productivity-app/README.md

 The following components have been created for this project.
 Some of them are reused throughout the application:

+#### Custom components

 - Asset: This component is used to show different images accross the application.
 This component is used in the following pages and components: Navbar, SignInForm, SignUpForm and TaskPage.
 - NavBar: The navigation bar component is used in all the pages as it is the component that is always presented at the top of the application.
 - Comment: The comment component for example, is only used in the comment section.
 It is implemented to represent each comment users create in the tasks.
 - TaskCreateForm: This component is used to show the creation form when creating a task or the edit form in order to edit a task.
 For the first case, no props are passed, as the form is empty in the creation of the task.
 For the second case, some props are passed to the component in order to show the value of the fields to edit.

+#### Bootstrap components

+Furthermore, as I've used Bootstrap library, most of the components are taken from this library and used also withing the custom components:

+- Within the custom NavBar component, Bootstrap component, such as Navbar, Container, Nav, are been used.

+- Components such as Form, Button, Image, Col, Row, Container, Alert are used throughout the entire application.

+- Other main important components such as Pagination or ListGroup are used in the TaskPage component.

 ## Technologies